sdcote/coyoteweb/README.md

 This file controls what components are loaded.
 Further, it support the mapping of request paths to `Responder` components.
 This means you can write any class you want to service the HTTP request for that URL path.
-Several are included to handle basic requests and to show-off some of the features of the Loader toolkit.[
+Several are included to handle basic requests and to show-off some of the features of the Loader toolkit.

+There is a `FileServer` loader which extends the `WebServer` which is desigened to provide a simple HTTP server with minimal configuration.
+See the test configuration files for examples of minimal configurations.

 # Quickstart
 All that is required to spin up a web server is:

-    java -jar CoyoteWeb-X.X.jar config.json
+    java -jar CoyoteWeb-X.X.X.jar config.json

 The `config.json` is a JSON formatted file which contains the configuration for the server.
 Examples can be found in the test directories.